Just the FAQs

 Q - What happens if I am running late?

 A - We understand that life and traffic happen, so please call us.
-We'll do our best to accommodate you and complete a full service, but we can't guarantee it.
-If you're more than ten minutes late, we'll need to reschedule your service due to time constraints.
+We are usually booked solid and need to keep on time for our next guest.
+We'll do our best to accommodate you and complete a full service, but we can't guarantee it and may have to give you a modified service.
+If you want to have your full time just ask to reschedule your appointment.

 Q - Does sugaring hurt?